-It was January 8, 1964 when President Lyndon B. Johnson stood before the Congress of the United States to make his first State of the Union address and to declare a new kind of war, a War on Poverty.
+At about the same time as the movement was in the news, the poverty rate in the United States reached its highest level since 1993.
+The number of people below the U.S. poverty line in 2010-an annual income of \$22,314 for a family of four-rose to 15.1% of the population.
+The number of people considered to be below the poverty level rose to 46.2 million, the highest number ever recorded in the history of the United States.
+Those statistics came more than four decades after President Lyndon B. Johnson stood before the Congress of the United States to make his first State of the Union address in 1964 to declare a new kind of war, a War on Poverty.
 "This administration today here and now declares unconditional war on poverty in America," the President said.
 "Our aim is not only to relieve the symptoms of poverty but to cure it; and, above, all, to prevent it."
 In the United States that year, 35.1 million people, about 22% of the population, were, by the official definition, poor.

 The President's plan included stepped-up federal aid to low-income people, an expanded health-care program for the poor, new housing subsidies, expanded federal aid to education, and job training programs.
 The proposal became law later that same year.
 More than four decades and trillions of dollars in federal antipoverty spending later, the nation seems to have made little progress toward the President's goal.
-While the percentage of people living in poverty has fallen since Johnson was president, the number of people living in poverty is actually slightly higher than it was then.